adzcsx2/i18n-auto-sync/README-en.md

 1. Ensure `triggerMode` is set correctly
 2. Check if `activeDirectories` includes current file directory
 3. Make sure to save the file before manually triggering
+4. **Note**: Only strings containing Chinese characters will be processed

+### Q: English strings are not being converted?
+A: This is by design.
+The extension currently only processes strings that contain Chinese characters (汉字).
+Pure English strings will be ignored to avoid unnecessary conversions.

 ### Q: Translation files not generated?
 A: Ensure: